qinpmc/html_note/README.md

-# html_notes
+# html_note
-This is a html study notes.
+This is a  html study note.